 Concord Pro/Altium 365 Pro Setup - Component-Centric

 In Concord Pro or Altium 365, library components are like those of a database library.
 However, instead of a row in a table representing the component, it is done by a file.
-The migration of existing libraries and the proper creation of components in Concord Pro / Altium 365 depend upon this understanding.
+The migration of existing libraries and properly creating components in Concord Pro / Altium 365 depend upon this understanding.

 Altium's traditional libraries are what we at Nine Dot Connects call "Symbol-Centric."
 These libraries are the exception in the EDA industry, not the rule.
 Symbol centric libraries are the .schlib/.pcblib and integrated libraries.

 - The model links, such as the footprint or SPICE model.